ldbo/phileas/Readme.md

    `register_default_loader` to make them available for the experiment factories to be created.
 It can be shared between different benches.
-In order to help writing configuration files compatible with a set of registered loaders, you can use `python -m phileas.cli list-loaders`, whose output can be redirected to a file if needed.
+In order to help writing configuration files compatible with a set of registered loaders, you can use `python -m phileas list-loaders`, whose Markdown output can be redirected to a file if needed, with `python -m phileas list-loaders > loaders_doc.md`.

 # Developer notes